mcalla314/tkintertoy/docs/tutorial.rst

 31. Create an instance of the ``Gui`` class which will create the GUI.
 32. Start the event processing loop
 33. If the user clicked on 'Ok'...
-34. Get all the lines in the collector as a list of dictionaries.
+34. Get all the lines in the collector as a list of lists.
 35. This is where the tornado path generation code would begin but we are just going to print the data.
-    The example gives [{'Date': '4 3 2010', 'County': 'Clark', 'Damage': 'EF2'}, {'Date': '4 3 2010',
+    The example gives [['4/3/2010', 'Clark', 'EF2'], ['4/3/2010', 'Floyd', 'EF2']].
-    'County': 'Floyd', 'Damage': 'EF2'}].
-.
-Call the driving function.
+36. Call the driving function.

-Note when you click on 'Add', the current selections in tdate, counties, and level will be added into the collector widget in a row.
+When you click on 'Add', the current selections in tdate, counties, and level will be added into the collector widget in a row.
 If you select a row and click on 'Delete', it will be removed.
 Thus the collector acts as a GUI inside of a GUI, being fed by other widgets.
+If this was a real application, we would generate a tornado path map of the EF-2 tornadoes that moved through Clark and Floyd counties on April 4, 2010.

 Using the Notebook Container
 ============================